 Methodology: How To Shop For A Down Pillow

-Okay, folks, now that you’ve seen my six favorite down pillows, let’s dive deeper into the methodology behind my picks.
+Okay, folks, now that you’ve seen our six favorite down pillows, let’s dive deeper into the methodology behind our picks.
 When you’re shopping for down pillows, it’s important to consider materials, fill power, and the cluster-to-feather ratio in order to find the one that meets your unique sleep needs.

 Yes, down pillows are all filled with feathers, but that doesn’t mean they’re all the same!
 Some are stuffed with goose feathers, some are filled with duck down, and others are filled with a blend of both.
 The color, texture, and durability of down can vary from pillow to pillow, depending on the animal it’s sourced from.

 Geese are known for producing large down clusters, which often result in a fluffier, loftier pillow.
-Goose down also tends to be more durable as compared to duck, which can increase a pillow’s lifespan (but also the price).
+Goose down also tends to be more durable than duck, which can increase a pillow’s lifespan (but also the price).

 In general, duck down is a bit less fluffy and durable as compared to goose down…but it’s also less expensive.
 Many bedding brands combine duck and goose down in order to create a balanced feel while also appealing to folks on a budget.